plantmade

 Statement From the New Owners

-In an Instagram post addressing customer concerns, the new Plantmade leadership shared that the brand “is and remains a wholly Black British owned company,” adding that the in-house, women-led production team continues to make the products.
+In an Instagram post addressing customer concerns, the new Plantmade leadership said the company “is and remains a wholly Black British owned brand,” adding that its in-house, women-led production team continues to craft the products.

-“We’re committed to nurturing what was planted,” the statement said.
+“We’re committed to nurturing what was planted,” the statement read.
 “The roots remain the same and the branches are growing globally.”

-The team expressed gratitude for Amo-Agyei’s role in building the brand and reiterated its intention to protect the formulations, expand access and strengthen operations.
+The team expressed gratitude for Amo-Agyei’s role in establishing the brand and reaffirmed its commitment to maintaining product quality and expanding access.

 A Breakout Brand Built From Necessity

-Shoppe Black previously profiled the company’s rise in its feature Laid Off and Losing Hair, She Turned £100 Into Plantmade — a £12.5M Beauty Brand, chronicling how the business grew from kitchen counter experiments to millions in revenue, a 6,000-sq-ft warehouse and a global customer base across the UK, U.S., and beyond.
+Shoppe Black previously profiled the company’s rise in its feature Laid Off and Losing Hair, She Turned £100 Into Plantmade — a £12.5M Beauty Brand, documenting how Plantmade grew from kitchen-table formulations to millions in revenue, a 6,000-sq-ft warehouse and a global customer base across the UK, U.S. and beyond.

 What Comes Next

-Amo-Agyei said she intends to remain in the beauty and wellness industry and plans to publicly document her next steps.
+Amo-Agyei has expressed plans to remain in the beauty and wellness industry and intends to document her next steps publicly.

-While she did not reveal details about a new venture, she noted that the lessons from Plantmade have prepared her for what comes next.
+While she has not announced any new ventures, she noted that the lessons from building Plantmade have prepared her for future projects.

-Plantmade continues to operate under Crown Holdings, with the new leadership indicating that additional product releases and brand developments are underway.
+Plantmade continues to operate under Crown Holdings, with its new leadership indicating that additional product developments are underway.

 Leave a Reply